brevzin/cpp_proposals/3726_union_lifetime/union-lifetime.md

 ```
 :::

 He pointed out that today this is valid because template argument of `X` is a union object with no active member.
-But with the P3074 changes, this:
+But with the [@P3074R7] changes, this:

 1. Causes the union object to have an active member, and thus would have to be mangled differently.
-That makes this an ABI break (although not all implementations mangle these cases differently, which is probably a bug, so the potential damage of ABI break isn't tremendous)
+That change makes this an ABI break (although not all implementations mangle these cases differently, which is probably a bug, so the potential damage of ABI break isn't tremendous)
 2. Causes the example to fail to compile because it's no longer a valid template argument.

 The relevant rule here is is [expr.const]{.sref} which says that: